mcascardi/MySQL-Maint/README.md

 `mysql_maint -b -H sql.mycompany.com -P 33306 -u backupmanager -p b4ckupP455`

 #### Editing the script
-If you don't want to pass command line arguments (they can be seen in a @ps@), you can just edit the script, and change the variables default values.
-Then, you will just need to run @mysql_maint.sh -b@ (to perform a backup), or @mysql_maint.sh -m@ (to perform maintenance)
+If you don't want to pass command line arguments (they can be seen in a `ps`), you can just edit the script, and change the variables default values.
+Then, you will just need to run `mysql_maint.sh -b` (to perform a backup), or `mysql_maint.sh -m` (to perform maintenance)

 ### Adding MySQL Maint to your crontab
 Running MySQL Maint with cron is a good way to ensure your backups will be done regularly.